dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmQidoMaxNumberOfResults)"
     "
+    .. _dcmQidoETag:

+    :ref:`Qido ETag <dcmQidoETag>`",boolean,"Indicates to return Last-Modified and ETag for Search Series or Instances of a Study; disabled if absent.
+May be overwritten by configured values for particular Archive Network AEs.

+    (dcmQidoETag)"
+    "
     .. _dcmFwdMppsDestination:

     :ref:`Mpps Forward Destination(s) <dcmFwdMppsDestination>`",string,"Destination to forward MPPS N-CREATE RQ and N-SET RQ.
 May be overwritten by configured values for particular Archive Network AEs.